Punctual Hilbert schemes for Kleinian singularities as quiver varieties: Bounding the dimension vectors of θJ -stable modules

 \subsection{The key statement}

 We use the term `diagram' to mean `framed extended Dynkin diagram', and use the notation $ A_i, D_i, E_i $ for the framed extended versions of these Dynkin diagrams.
-A module $M$ of the preprojective algebra $\Pi$ of the appropriate type naturally determines a representation $V$ of the corresponding quiver $Q$ that satisfies the preprojective relations; we will call these simply 'quiver representations' below.
+An $A$-module $M$ of the appropriate type naturally determines a representation $V$ of the corresponding quiver $Q^*$ that satisfies the relations from equation \eqref{eqn:Arelations}; we will call these simply 'quiver representations' below.
 The notion of $\theta_J$-stability for $M$ defines a notion of $\theta_J$-stability for $V$.

-For $i\in Q_0=\{\infty, 0,1,\dots, r\}$ we write $ v_i \coloneqq\dim_i V $, and for $0\leq i\leq r$ we write $\delta_i\coloneqq \dim(\rho_i)$, so that the regular representation $\delta = \sum_{0\leq i\leq r} \delta_i \rho_i$ coincides with the minimal imaginary root of the affine Lie algebra associated to the extended Dynkin diagram.
+For $i\in Q_0^*=\{\infty, 0,1,\dots, r\}$ we write $ v_i \coloneqq\dim_i V $, and for $0\leq i\leq r$ we write $\delta_i\coloneqq \dim(\rho_i)$, so that the regular representation $\delta = \sum_{0\leq i\leq r} \delta_i \rho_i$ coincides with the minimal imaginary root of the affine Lie algebra associated to the extended Dynkin diagram.

 The goal of this appendix is to prove the following result, which we require in the proof of Lemma~\ref{lem:existsemistable}.